epilys/simulans/DEVELOPMENT.md

 The code generation for emulated instructions happens in the [`jit` module](./src/jit.rs) in the `BlockTranslator::translate_instruction` function.

-So far unimplemented instrunctions have a `todo!()` stub which you can replace with the JIT generation logic.
+So far unimplemented instructions have a `todo!()` stub which you can replace with the JIT generation logic.

 ### Special register logic